-Breach of Contract Litigation in the Delaware Court of Chancery
+Breach of Contract Litigation in the Delaware Court of Chancery approximates fair value due to their short maturities.

 On November 3, 2015, Walgreen Co. and various affiliates ("Walgreens") filed a lawsuit in the Delaware Court of Chancery against the Company and certain of its subsidiaries (collectively, the "Defendants").
 The complaint alleges that the Company breached certain non-compete provisions contained in the Community Pharmacy and Mail Business Purchase Agreement dated as of February 1, 2012, by and among Walgreens and certain subsidiaries and the Company and certain subsidiaries.
 The complaint seeks both money damages and injunctive relief.
 On December 7, 2015, the Defendants filed a motion to dismiss the case.
-Walgreens filed an answering brief on January 11, 2016 and the Defendants filed a reply on January 25, 2016.
+Walgreens filed an answering brief on January 11, 2016, and the Defendants filed a reply on January 25, 2016.
 On March 11, 2016, the Court held oral argument on the Company's motion to dismiss and granted the motion, holding that Walgreens' breach of contract claims for money damages must be resolved in accordance with the 2012 Purchase Agreement's alternative dispute resolution procedure.
 On March 15, 2016, Walgreens informed the Court that it would not be pursuing any claims for injunctive relief in the Court at that time, but instead would engage in the required alternative dispute resolution procedure.
 Walgreens requested that the Court keep the case open pending the results of that process.
 On March 16, 2016, the Court stayed the lawsuit and removed the trial from its calendar, but did not grant Walgreens any other relief or enjoin the Company from taking any action.
 On December 8, 2016, the parties submitted the dispute to an arbitrator.
-On December 28, 2016, the arbitrator rendered its decision, finding that the Company had not violated the noncompete, except for certain limited sales of oral oncology, HIV and transplant pharmaceuticals, constituting approximately 3 percent of the total sales that Walgreens claimed were made in violation of the agreement.
+On December 28, 2016, the arbitrator rendered its decision, finding that the Company had not violated the non-compete, except for certain limited sales of oral oncology, HIV and transplant pharmaceuticals, constituting approximately 3 percent of the total sales that Walgreens claimed were made in violation of the agreement.
 The arbitrator also concluded that Walgreens was not entitled to recover its lost profits or lost revenues as a result of any such sales.
 Despite that ruling, the arbitrator awarded Walgreens \$5.8 million in damages, or approximately 20 percent of the total amount requested.
-Such amount is included as a component of Accrued expenses and other current liabilities within the Consolidated Balance Sheets as of June 30, 2017 (unaudited) and December 31, 2016.
-The Company believes that arbitrator's damages award ignored applicable law, contradicted the arbitrator's liability findings and exceeded the scope of the arbitrator's authority in light of both parties' arbitration submissions.
-Accordingly, on January 13, 2017, the Company filed a motion to vacate the arbitration award.
+On January 13, 2017, the Company filed a motion to vacate the arbitration award.
 On February 10, 2017, Walgreens opposed the Company's motion and filed a motion to confirm the arbitration award and for other relief.
 On July 19, 2017, the Court confirmed the arbitration award and denied Walgreens' request for injunctive relief.
-The Company intends to continue to vigorously defend itself, but the Company can provide no assurance that any continued challenge to the award will be successful.
+Following that decision, the parties entered into a global settlement of all disputes related to the non-compete provisions and the lawsuit was dismissed.
+The Company paid the settlement amount in August.